ReekenX/git-hooks/README.md

 For PHP files it will check syntax error of the file.

+For PHP files it will check for newly introduced PSR issues.

 For other languages (Python, Ruby, PHP, JavaScript, Mysql) it will check common dangerous words.
 I still adding other languages there to make it better and might rewrite it a bit to make module support.
 Feel free to fork this repo and adding stuff!